Market Whales and Their Recent Bets on MDB Options

-Whales with a lot of money to spend have taken a noticeably bearish stance on MongoDB.
+Whales with a lot of money to spend have taken a noticeably bullish stance on MongoDB.

 Volume & Open Interest Trends

-Examining the volume and open interest provides crucial insights into stock research.
-This information is key in gauging liquidity and interest levels for MongoDB's options at certain strike prices.
-Below, we present a snapshot of the trends in volume and open interest for calls and puts across MongoDB's significant trades, within a strike price range of $210.0 to $300.0, over the past month.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for MongoDB's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of MongoDB's whale trades within a strike price range from $220.0 to $350.0 in the last 30 days.

 Biggest Options Spotted: